zanata/zanata-server/docs/user-guide/system-admin/configuration/authentication.md

 Java 1.7 is unable to connect to some websites, such as the [Fedora OpenID provider](https://id.fedoraproject.org/).
 See [Fedora bug 1163501](https://bugzilla.redhat.com/show_bug.cgi?id=1163501) for details.

-**If you are have the option, you will probably find it easier to use Java 1.8 for your server.**
+**If you have the option, you will probably find it easier to use Java 1.8 for your server.**

 This workaround should allow Zanata to contact such OpenID providers.
 You will need to know your JAVA_HOME, which may be `/usr/lib/jvm/jre-1.7.0/` or similar.